-Planetarium On The Go is a 6m semi-permanent fixed Dome structure with seats for the spectators.
+Planetarium On The Go is a 6m semi-permanent fixed Dome structure with chairs for the spectators.
 It's main feature is the high quality projection surface, with an area of 57 square meters.
-A unique in its kind Digital Portable Planetarium!
-An Astronomy Event consists of Planetarium Shows and observations through a telescopethe planetarium
+A unique in its kind digital portable planetarium!
+An Astronomy Event consists of Planetarium Shows and observing through a telescopethe planetarium

 We come to your place, even in the most remote locations, offering a high quality immersive educational experience.
 We organize events at schools, museums, science centers, libraries or any public place.
 By showing the fascinating discoveries in space exploration, it both inspires and educates people of all ages about our surroundings - the Earth itself and our place in the Universebooking request

 We are greatly honoured from Ambassador Pyatt and NASA Astronaut Clayton C. Anderson presence and U.S. EMBASSY ATHENS support of Planetarium On the Go at Athens Science Festival 2019more

 The development of Planetarium on the Go in schools, especially those far away from major cities, will open this way of learning for more children.
 It can travel to a school, museum, library or any public place, even in the most remote locations.

 Planetariums are the world's astronomy classrooms and theaters of public science education.
 They both inspire and educate people of all ages about our surroundings, the Earth itself and our place in the Universe, and they are often a place in which young people become enthused to follow a scientific career.

 In a time when quality science education is more important than ever, a scientifically literate public is an essential part of the progress of any country.

 Spectators feel like they are part of space exploration.
 If the weather permits we observe through a telescope various objects of the night sky after sunset or the sun through a special solar filter during daytime.